jondot/dredd/README.md

 See live examples in `spec/dredd/query_spec.rb`

+### Notes

+Rules are not sandboxed yet.
+They will be, and till then - take it into consideration, thanks.

 # Contributing

 Fork, implement, add tests, pull request, get my everlasting thanks and a respectable place here :).